Trade Union Unity League: Development of the Union

 At its founding conference, the TUUL outlined that it would use three organizing strategies: forming national industrial unions along the lines of the NMU, NTWU and the NTWIU; in industries where the federation struggled to organize unions, grouping together local unions and shop committees into national industrial leagues; and organizing left-wing oppositions in the AFL unions.
 The TUUL largely focused on building extensive industrial unions and on inter-ethnic and inter-racial organizing.
 Specifically, the TUUL focused on promoting the rights of marginalized African American workers: "The advancement of the workers generally is inseparably bound up with the advancement of the Negroes."
 The TUUL viewed class struggle as a unifying experience for all workers.
 Beginning in 1928, when the TUUL the organization helped organize between 40,000 and 60,000 workers.
 The TUUL organized more than a dozen unions including the National Miners Union (NMU), the National Textile Workers Industrial Union, the Needle Trades Workers Industrial Union, and the Agricultural Workers Industrial League (which later became the Cannery and Agricultural Workers' Industrial Union).
+The TUUL also set up the Office Workers Union in New York with Gertrude Lane as its leader.

 The passage of the National Industrial Recovery Act (NIRA) in 1933 led to increase in strike activity by the AFL and TUUL unions.
 With the enactment of the NIRA and the inclusion of Clause 7(a), which provided many private-sector workers with a federally protected right to organize, union membership in the United States increased considerably.
 Clause 7(a) of the NIRA was unclear regarding workers' legal right to collective-bargaining representation.
 Therefore, many employers established company unions in an attempt to prevent workers from joining AFL, TUUL, or independent unions.
 Nevertheless, the TUUL benefited from the National Industrial Recovery Act through significant increases in its membership.
 At one point, the TUUL had an estimated membership of 125,000 to 130,000 members.
 The CPUSA referred to the NIRA as "slave legislation" and considered its character to be protofascist.
 This was largely because the National Industrial Recovery Act promoted the regulation of prices, wages, and production through a tripartite relationship of labor, capital, and the state.
 CPUSA leader, Earl Browder, denounced the labor provisions of the NIRA as "the American version of Mussolini's 'corporative state,' special state controlled labor unions closely tied up with and under the direction of the employers."
 Furthermore, the CPUSA viewed the NIRA as an attempt by the state, capital, and AFL leaders to deter militancy within labor unions.